-How to Get Someone to Introduce Their Clients to You
+How to Get Someone to Introduce Their Clients to You: 6 Practical Steps For Professional Services Firms

-At the same time, winning a lot of referral work still takes a lot of skill and application - it’s just that you need to be able to cultivate referrers in the first instance rather than clients.
+At the same time, winning referral work still takes a lot of skill and application - it’s just that you need to be able to activate referrers in the first instance.

 1. Remind Them About What You Do

-One of the biggest obstacles to referrals happens when potential referral sources aren’t aware that you can help out.
+One of the biggest obstacles to referrals happens when people don’t know how - or when - you can help out.
 The only way to overcome this is to let them know.

 You should also be writing and speaking about your expertise and sharing that information with potential referrers.
-So write up a case study showing how you’ve helped a client recently, publish some notes from your firm’s most recent CPD session, send out that newsletter you’ve been holding off on.
+So write up a case study showing how you’ve helped a client recently, an opinion about the arguments of looming regulatory change, publish some notes from your firm’s most recent CPD session, or send out that newsletter you’ve been holding off on.

 2. Keep Your Message Simple

-One of my favourite ever HBR articles was a 2005 piece on “Competent Jerks, Loveable Fools and the Formation of Social Networks”.
+One of my favourite Harvard Business Review articles was a piece on “Competent Jerks, Loveable Fools and the Formation of Social Networks”.
 What it reveals is that, while people value partnering with competent professionals, the characteristic that many people value most is likeability.
-So while skill and likeability are a winning combination, skill without likeability (ie the competent jerk) means someone will usually struggle against someone incompetent but nice.
-So, if you’re a smart professional who can be a bit sneering, scornful or downright skanky it’s time to lose the ‘tude.
-No matter how good you are at your job, many people will choose to refer work to someone nicer.

 4. Do Things In Person

 Most of all, it’s during these face-to-face meetings - especially ad hoc and informal ones - where knowledge is most often created or shared, according to a study of 3,500 scientists that worked on the Large Hadron Collider.
-On the other hand, it has been found that relying on company intranets to disseminate information can actually inhibit knowledge.
+On the other hand, it has been found that relying on channels like intranets and town hall meetings to disseminate information can actually inhibit knowledge.

 The moral of the story?
 If you really want to know people and what they do and have them know you and what you do (an essential for a referral-based relationship), you’re going to have to get out from behind your desk.